hex108/leetcode/NOTES.md

 ## Remove Duplicates From Sorted List II
 Use a dummy node and set its member 'next' point to head.
 It is one of questions in my interview one year ago.

+## Search In Rotated Sorted Array II
+I have not figured out why linear search does not exceed the time limit!